AjaypalGhuman/Professional-README-Generator/generated-README.md

   This application runs in the command line.
 The application utilizes node.js to dynamically create a README file based off of the data collected from the user.

   ## Installation
   To utilize this command line application, first you must clone the repo onto your machine.
 Then you must run npm i inquirer in the root of the project in the command line.
 The application can be used by running node index.js from your command line and then answering the questions one by one from the same location.
-The data is then collected and a README file is generated in your working branch.

   ## Usage
   To utilize this command line application, first you must clone the repo onto your machine.
 Then you must run npm i inquirer in the root of the project in the command line.
 The application can be used by running node index.js from your command line and then answering the questions one by one from the same location.
-The data is then collected and a README file is generated in your working branch.

   ## License
   Licensed under the [MIT](https://choosealicense.com/licenses/mit/) license